 1971–73 Arising from the proposed demolition of the Crown Hotel, it was realized that many other buildings in Glastonbury were also at risk.
 So members of the newly formed society spot-listed buildings they considered important.
 The Department of the Environment was concerned by the number of spot-listings.
 Consequently, an inspector spent ten weeks in the town compiling a new statutory list.
 This initiative brought the society into disrepute with the Glastonbury Borough Council of the day.
 The council had already resisted attempts by the county council to designate a Conservation Area in Glastonbury.

 1973–75 The society started work on footpath clearance and tree-planting.
-During this time a better relationship was forged with the newly formed Town council.
+During this time a better relationship was built with the newly formed Town council (in 1973 the old Glastonbury Borough Council was abolished in the government's reorganization of local authorities; most of its powers went to the new Mendip District Council).
 The society actually took over the Town council’s responsibilities for tree-planting and footpath maintenance.
 For the footpath work, the society receives the Town council’s allocation of monies for footpath maintenance under the “Parish Scheme”.
 In 1988 the allocation was £50.

 1975 In November, newsletter number 1 was published.